KD4Z/md380tools-vm/README.md

 Part 3:	https://drive.google.com/file/d/0Bwoi2MrlPb3vTFZfRGZ4X3NJakU/view?usp=sharing
 Part 4: https://drive.google.com/file/d/0Bwoi2MrlPb3vSHkwdHV1dGVaZjA/view?usp=sharing

-For the parts, download each one.
+For the part files, download each one.
 You will need to use the 7-zip program to extract them back into the original OVA Appliance file.

-Install 7-Zip, and then Right-Click on the first part file and find the 7-Zip menu, and follow it out to extract.
+Install 7-Zip, and then Right-Click on the first part file and find the 7-Zip menu, and choose extract.

 ** Optional Image for VMware **

-User videobuff provided a converted image file, more suitable for VMWare Fusion users: In case you wish to install a ready-to-go VMWare container, you can download it here.
+The links below are for a pre converted ready-to-go VMWare container.
 (This is the full image):

 https://drive.google.com/open?id=0BwED_-BHnZjSWklsNjY3VHBqMVE